tiddlyweb/twikifier/README.md

   to do this would be to talk HTTP to the TiddlyWeb server, but there are auth issues.
 The "store" then would be a recipe or bag collection from the server.

+# Who

+twikifier is written by Chris Dent and is Copyright 2010, Peermore Limited using a New BSD License.